Jacopo Sarno: Acting and television

-In 1996 reads short film Il soffitto (The Ceiling), directed by Barbara Nava, and this interpretation was considered Best Actor Film Festival Messina.
+In 1996 reads short film Il soffitto (The Ceiling), directed by Barbara Nava, and this interpretation was considered Best Actor at Film Festival Messina.
 He debuted in 2006 as a television host for the music program Nickelodeon Kids' Choice Awards Destination Kids by Nickelodeon.
-The following year he starred on the show for children of Jaky "Quelli dell'intervallo", while in 2010 he obtained a main role in the film by Massimo Boldi "A Natale mi sposo".
+The following year he starred on the show for children of Jaky Quelli dell'intervallo, while in 2010 he obtained a main role in the film by Massimo Boldi A Natale mi sposo.

-In the same period he made some appearances in television series "Fiore e Tinelli" and "The Suite Life on Deck", and the music video for the song "Grazie a te" (Thank you), Ambra Lo Faro.
+In the same period he made some appearances in television series Fiore e Tinelli and The Suite Life on Deck, and the music video for the song Grazie a te (Thank you), Ambra Lo Faro.

-In 2011 he was one of the stars of Canale 5 television series "Non smettere di sognare", in the part of Phil.
+In 2011, he was one of the stars of Canale 5 television series Non smettere di sognare, in the part of Phil.
 In the summer of that year leads, Satellite DeAKids issuer, "Arriva lo Zecchino", transmission itinerant shows the auditions for the 2011 edition of the "Zecchino d'Oro".

 In 2004, starred in the ad of Mineral water "Uliveto" with Alessandro Del Piero.
 He also starred in advertising spots for brands such as: Sky, Swisscom, Levissima, Chocapic, OroCiock, TIM, Corriere della Sera, Cebion, Proraso, Saiwa, Geox, Panini and Kinder Merendero.